crest-cassia/oacis_docker/README.md

 The source code of the sample simulator can be found at [yohm/nagel_schreckenberg_model](https://github.com/yohm/nagel_schreckenberg_model).

+## (For developers) Creating images for a specific OACIS version

+To create images for a specific OACIS version and push them to dockerhub, edit `OACIS_VERSION` in "version_tagging.sh" and run it.
+It also creates a tag for this repository.

 ## License

 - [oacis_docker](https://github.com/crest-cassia/oacis_docker) is a part of [OACIS](https://github.com/crest-cassia/oacis).